-Settlement house founder and peace activist Jane Addams (1860-1935) was one of the most distinguished of the first generation of college-educated women, rejecting marriage and motherhood in favor of a lifetime commitment to the poor and social reform.
+Jane Addams (1860-1935) was a peace activist and a leader of the settlement house movement in America.
+As one of the most distinguished of the first generation of college-educated women, she rejected marriage and motherhood in favor of a lifetime commitment to the poor and social reform.
 Inspired by English reformers who intentionally resided in lower-class slums, Addams, along with a college friend, Ellen Starr, moved in 1889 into an old mansion in an immigrant neighborhood of Chicago.
-Hull-House, which remained Addams’s home for the rest of her life and became the center of an experiment in philanthropy, political action, and social science research, was a model for settlement work among the poor.
+Hull-House remained Addams’s home for the rest of her life and became the center of an experiment in philanthropy, political action and social science research.

 Addams publicized Hull-House and the causes she believed in by lecturing and writing.
 In her autobiography, 20 Years at Hull-House (1910), she argued that society should both respect the values and traditions of immigrants and help the newcomers adjust to American institutions.
 A new social ethic was needed, she said, to stem social conflict and address the problems of urban life and industrial capitalism.
 Although tolerant of other ideas and social philosophies, Addams believed in Christian morality and the virtue of learning by doing.

 Because Addams was convinced that war sapped the reform impulse, encouraged political repression and benefited only munitions makers, she opposed World War I. She unsuccessfully tried to persuade President Woodrow Wilson to call a conference to mediate a negotiated end to hostilities.

 During the war she spoke throughout the country in favor of increased food production to aid the starving in Europe.
 After the armistice she helped found the Women’s International League for Peace and Freedom, serving as president from 1919 until her death in 1935.